jessev14/floating-combat-toolbox/README.md

 Floating Combat Toolbox gives users an accessible way to create and manage "floating" combats.

-Floating combats can be viewed from any scene and can contain combatatants from different scenes.
+Floating combats can be viewed from any scene and can contain combatants from different scenes.
 This makes large-scale, multi-scene encounters much more feasible.

 <img src="/img/demo.gif" width=1000>